aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/_index.md

 ﻿---
-title: Working with Graphic Elements
+title: Working with Graphic Elements – Aspose.Words for Python via .NET
+articleTitle: Working with Graphic Elements
+linktitle: Working with Graphic Elements
 description: "Work with different graphic objects such as images, shapes, watermarks, and others in a document using python."
 type: docs
 weight: 150